the-s-is-silent/Outlaws-of-the-Wastes/README.md

 ## Other features

-- New victory condition: Colonization (aka base Civ 5's Science Victory).
+- Two new victory conditions, restoring the "proper" Domination and Science victories.

 - Two new factions:
   - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.